 Consider your dog’s age, activity, breed and reproductive status

 Dog’s physical characteristics largely dictate their dietary needs.
+For example French Bulldogs should be fed small breed dog food.
 Puppies and breast-feeding mothers require are higher daily calorie intake.
 In contrast, adult and senior dogs don’t need to take in as many calories.
 Similarly, more active breeds need to take in more calories, as well.

 Pay attention to keywords on product packaging